etiennebacher/altdoc/docs/vignettes/customize.md

 The Quarto and MkDocs use statically built HTML files, search, and settings file.
-This means that users can write scripts for deep customization of their websites, but they must do so *before* calling `render_docs()`.
+This means that users can write scripts for deep customization of their websites, but they must execute them *before* calling `render_docs()`.
 A typical workflow could work like this.

 First, create a MkDocs documentation structure: